Frequently Asked Questions

-The State of California provides the CA Industry Assistance Credit to protect against emissions leakage: a decrease in in-State GHG emissions that results in an increase in out-of-State GHG emissions.
+The State of California provides the CA Industry Assistance Credit to protect against emissions leakage: a decrease in in-state GHG emissions that results in an increase in out-of-State GHG emissions.
 AB 32 requires that the State minimize emissions leakage, to the extent feasible.
 This credit protects eligible industrial sectors against emissions leakage and transitions them into the Cap-and-Trade Program by compensating affected businesses for a portion of the GHG emission costs associated with the electricity they buy.

-Utilities, including Pacific Gas and Electric Company (PG&E), will distribute this credit annually through 2020.
+Utilities, including Pacific Gas and Electric Company (PG&E), will distribute this credit annually through 2030.
 The amount of the credit is determined through the use of emissions efficiency benchmarks which reward businesses that have taken early action to reduce their GHG emissions.
 This approach will also ensure that these industries will have an incentive to continue producing products in California in the most greenhouse gas-efficient way possible.

 The CA Industry Assistance Credit is open to all eligible utility customers, including those who get electricity from community choice aggregators and other electric service providers.

 The California Public Utilities Commission (CPUC) verifies eligibility for the CA Industry Assistance Credit at a facility level.
 A facility is a physical structure(s) located on one or more contiguous properties.
-For example a campus, factory, plant or company headquarters with multiple buildings would be considered one facility if all structures are involved in (or support) the production of the same product or service.
+For example, a campus, factory, plant or company headquarters with multiple buildings would be considered one facility if all structures are involved in (or support) the production of the same product or service.
 If a company owns multiple facilities throughout the state, each facility may (or may not) be eligible depending on each facility’s NAICS code.